GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

 * Videos from the [Chrome DevSummit](#cds2019) are now online.
 * And plenty more.

-I’m [Pete LePage](https://petelepage.com/), let’s dive in and see what’s new for developers in Chrome 79!
+I'm [Pete LePage](https://petelepage.com/), let's dive in and see what's new for developers in Chrome 79!

 ## Maskable Icons {: #maskable-icons }

-If you’re running Android O or later, and you’ve installed a Progressive Web App, you’ve probably noticed the annoying white circle around the icon.
+If you're running Android O or later, and you've installed a Progressive Web App, you've probably noticed the annoying white circle around the icon.

 {# TODO(petele): video element, float-right, auto-play #}
 <figure class="float-right">